rambip/wasm-tooling/README.md

 ```

-<p class="callout warning">Make sure you use wasm-bindgen version 0.2.78 in your Cargo.toml, otherwise it will not work !</p>
+⚠️ Make sure you use wasm-bindgen version 0.2.78 in your Cargo.toml, otherwise it will not work !

 # Goals